Join the global

 The crowning award at the 2022 INDE.Awards is The Best of the Best and, drum roll please, this year’s winner has been designed for place and culture and to bring a community together.

-The winners of the 2022 INDE.Awards were announced in Melbourne on the 4th August to a capacity crowd of national and international guests.
-The Sofitel Hotel was alive with all things architecture and design and while category winners were justifiably applauded, the recipient of the most anticipated award, that of The Best of the Best, was the highlight of the evening.
+The winners of the 2022 INDE.Awards were announced in Melbourne on 4 August to a capacity crowd of national and international guests.
+Hosted at the Sofitel Hotel, the event was alive with all things architecture and design and while category winners were justifiably applauded, the recipient of the most anticipated award, that of The Best of the Best, was a highlight of the evening.

 Pingelly Recreation and Cultural Centre received The Best of the Best accolade and congratulations go to iredale pedersen hook architects with Advanced Timber Concepts Studio, Australia for a project that is truly singular in its design.